 direct observation, videotape, or audiotape.)
 Graduates will have completed the requirements for associate membership in the American Association for Marriage and Family Therapy.
 Because this program is designed to meet the needs of those serving in the social and cultural setting of North America, international students are not ordinarily admitted.

 This program is a versatile degree, designed for Christians who desire to bring biblical and theological reflection to bear on a wide spectrum of societal issues in their chosen vocations and avocations.
-This sixty-semester hour MAR program shares courses with other RTS master's degree programs, and is offered at the Atlanta campus, the Washington/Baltimore campus, and the Virtual campus.
+This sixty-semester hour MAR program shares courses with other RTS master's degree programs, and is offered at the Atlanta campus, the Washington campus, and Global education.

 M.A.
 Program - Jackson

 The Master of Arts is a 66 semester-hour degree typically done in 2 years.
 The 36-hour core establishes a solid academic foundation in biblical, theological, and historical studies.
 30 hours of electives provide maximum flexibility for students to shape their coursework to fit their needs.

 M.Div. / M.A.
 Dual Degrees